 - Spend time thinking of the scenarios and what you would say.

 - Visualize success and negotiate with yourself beforehand.
-Play both roles in the negotiation, by yourself or with your team members.
+Play both roles in the negotiation.
 This will help you better value what you bring to the table.
 The exercise will also highlight your strengths and weaknesses.

 - Know that you are the owner of your time.
 Creating artificial deadlines is one of the most used negotiation tactics.
 When facing time constraints, always evaluate if you can ask for a longer deadline, do a counter offer or break the bluff by walking away expressing openness to re-engage.

 - Remember that…

 - business is always business.
 No matter what happens or how much time you spend in a negotiation, you can always walk away.